SModelS/smodels/notes.md

    * How to sort production diagrams?
  * Develop syntax for describing production diagrams in the database
  * Add production diagram to Txnames
- * Modify the CMS-EXO-20-004-eff analysis and replace TRV1 and TRS1 by qqbar > BSM anf g g > BSM
+ * Modify the CMS-EXO-20-004-eff analysis and replace TRV1 and TRS1 by qqbar > BSM and g g > BSM

  ### Step 1: vectorlike quarks